dmbeskow/dmbeskow.github.io/_posts/2017-01-05-elasticMD.md

     set it up on your laptop or single AWS node to query GBs of data, or you can set it up on hundreds of servers to query Petabytes of data.

+This blog is meant to walk an analyst through setting up an ELK stack in AWS.
+I have recently set up and extensively used an ELK stack in AWS in order to query 20M+ social media records and serve them up in a Kibana Dashboard.
+While AWS does offer *Amazon Elastic Search Sevice*, this service uses an older version of elasticsearch.
+I preferred to build it myself from the ground up so that I could customize the configuration to my needs.
+This tutorial is the result of hours of time on Google stitching together numerous blogs on the subject of ELK stacks.
 Note that this tutorial assumes that you have a basic knowledge of using AWS and the Linux terminal (for Linux basics, see Paul Gellerman's DSCOE blog [here](https://dscoe.army.mil/index.php/blog/linux-basics-connecting-to-rstudio/))